thanhnguyen2612/dive_graduation/README.md

 ```

 ## More
+- Presentation material: **Updating...**
-I did extra works on this topic and host on **Kaggle**.
+- I did extra works on this topic and host on **Kaggle**.
 In case you interested, feel free to contact me or check this:
 https://www.kaggle.com/thanhnguyen2612/traffic-flow-data-in-ho-chi-minh-city-viet-nam